 TM-D710GA Setting for COS Signal

 Access the radio menu #921 “SQC SOURCE” and change this setting to “SQL” and you are ready to go.
-It’s worth mentioning that the TM-D710GA does not pass the CTCSS tone info through the rear data connector.
+It’s worth mentioning that the TM-D710GA does not pass the CTCSS tone through the rear data connector.
 The IRLP gurus would prefer that the radios used for nodes be capable of passing the CTCSS.
 Lucky for me, it’s not a deal breaker.
-SQL or COS derived from the squelch condition is deemed acceptable. (but not ideal)
+COS derived from a CTCSS coded squelch condition is deemed acceptable. (just not ideal)

 Take a minute to adjust the audio mixer on the Nano-Node.
 I adjusted mine using the little touchscreen.
 The audio sounds GREAT, and I received a rating of “excellent” from one of the WinSystem controllers.

 My settings are “XMIT 32” and “RECV 81”.
-A quick check through the IRLP test reflector verified the settings sounded good.
+A quick check through the IRLP test reflector verified the settings sound good.

 On The Air Test 10/10/19

-Shortly after putting the node on the air with the default frequency of 446.875 I was notified by WinSystem Controllers that my node was sending intermod noise to the IRLP system.
-I checked the IRLP Status page looking for nearby stations, and sure enough, there was another node nearby using the same default settings.
+Shortly after putting the node on the air using the default frequency of 446.875 I was notified by WinSystem Controllers that my node was sending intermod noise to the IRLP system.
+I checked the IRLP Status page looking for nearby stations, and sure enough, there was another node nearby also using the default settings.

 The IRLP Status Page allows you to enter a radius showing other nodes within a selectable distance.
-So, I looked at 50 miles, sorted through the UHF frequencies in use, and came up with 446.8 Mhz for my operating frequency.
+So, I looked at 50 miles, and sorted through the UHF frequencies in use.
+I also looked through the repeater directories and ultimately came up with 446.8 Mhz for my operating frequency with a CTCSS tone of 100hz .
 I’ve had the node connected all day today for the first time.
 I’m watching 446.8 on the panadapter of my Flex VU5K.
-The frequency has been quiet, and has had nothing close enough to create a problem.
+The frequency has been quiet, and so far, has had nothing close enough to create a problem.
 I’ll keep an eye on it, and hopefully I can settle on this frequency.